alkhimey/ConstrainedTypes/README.md

 Further Work:
 ------
-- [ ] Create a safe array template whose [] operator is parameterize to be only a constrained type.
+- [ ] Create a safe array template whose [] operator is parameterized to be only a constrained type.
 - [ ] Allow custom overflow handling.(?)